Though, I am still a Nadal fan:)

 What is melancholy? a sense of sadness without any reason,

-just like the cold wind caressing us on a dry summer night,
+just like cold caressing wind on a dry summer night,

 with the sky venting out it’s cry somewhere else.